 One of the other things I really liked about this book was the prose.
 It’s not flowery but it does a great job of evoking the setting of a frozen tundra.
 I also loved the bits that were part of The Song of All, the great song that all the Jápmemeahttun can hear/feel as part of sort of shared consciousness that they can tap into and use to communicate, transform, etc. The way The Song bits were written felt like little poems within the novel and I loved that.

 As far as the characters go, I enjoyed them for the most part, although most of them felt as if they were kept at a distance from the reader.
 Some of the characters I enjoyed most were, unfortunately, not in the book all that much.
 I did like the main character, Irjan, and empathized with him quite a bit.
 At first I misjudged him and this came as a surprise to me later on.
 He is good man and a man loyal to his family and those he cares about, which are the types of characters I can appreciate.

-Overall, I liked this book quite a bit, and I’m looking forward to reading more as I really do want to learn more about the Jápmemeahttun , but I almost felt like much of this story was all a giant prologue for the next book in the series.
-That’s not really a complaint, just that I am looking forward to the next book more as I think the new characters introduced at the end of this story will be stronger and have more interesting journeys ahead of them.
-3/5 stars.
+Overall, I liked this book quite a bit, and I’m looking forward to reading more as I really do want to learn more about the Jápmemeahttun.
+I kind of felt like much of this story was setting things up for the next book in the series.
+That’s not really a complaint, just that I am looking forward to the next book more as I think the new characters introduced at the end of this story will be strong and have interesting journeys ahead of them.
+4/5 stars.